We are still counting! Give now!

 See where your dollars can provide support:

-• A $5 donation covers the purchase of a new notebook.
+• A $10 donation covers the purchase of a pack of new notebooks.

 • A $40 donation covers the purchase of a welcome bag of needed school supplies for a new WSS student.